JamesAmato/cmb-ml/README.md

 Please let us know if you use any of the datasets produced with this repository in your work.

 ## TQU-1450-512

+# Errata

+As we learn about issues with any of the datasets, we will track them here.